Save WordPress email attachments

 Enabling email logs and email alerts in the WP Mail SMTP Setup Wizard

-The Setup Wizard will now let you configure additional settings for your email logs.
+The Setup Wizard will also let you configure additional settings for your email logs.
 These include:

 • Store the content for all sent emails.
 This feature saves the content of your WordPress emails in your site’s database.
 It must be turned on if you want to resend emails.